Nikshxn/Group_Project_1/README.md

 ## Technologies Used

-1. HTML - structure of the page
+1. HTML - the structure of the page
-2. CSS - visual appearance of the app, providing layout design, color schemes
+2. CSS - the visual appearance of the app, providing layout design, color schemes
 3. JavaScript - interactivity and dynamic features
 4. Bootstrap - for column alignment, image carousel
 5. Bulma - for the image carousel, footer message, modals, buttons